Small Instrument Fleet

 - Agilent 2100 Bioanalyzer (available in the Translational Research Laboratory)

 These instruments allow our researchers to conduct DNA, nucleic acid, protein, cell, and tissue analysis.
-We also offer training on how to use these instruments.
+We also offer periodic training on how to use these instruments.

 Request Access to the Small Instrument Fleet